 1) Optimize for Search

 Your contractor service must be represented by a custom website that is optimized for search.
-SEO is the most efficient and affordable way to generate leads but it only reaches its potential with custom design.
+SEO for contractors is the most efficient and affordable way to generate leads, but it only reaches its potential with a custom design.
 Template websites are a disservice to SEO and will hinder your efforts to secure rankings for relevant keyword terms in your service location.
 SEO is worth every penny.
 Our websites include 100 schema markup points that help Google parcel your data and index it.

 2) Create Great Content

 Nobody wants to read through boring blocks of text, especially if they are grammatically incorrect, off-topic, and lack a satisfaction of the user’s search intent.
 The reader of your content came to your website for a reason.
 It is your job through content creation to make sure that reason is justified through their on-site experience.
 Do they have a question?
 Do they need a piece of information?
 If so, your content must clearly and conveniently showcase that to them.

 3) Get On The Map